 I absolutely loved those early years on that property.”

-In the 70’s, Meda Romanowski, a talented carpenter, purchased the original home 1800’s home and added an addition.
+In the 70’s, Meda Romanowski, a talented carpenter, purchased the original 1800’s home and added an addition.
 The mid-century part of the house has been crafted to maximize river views.
 Her custom woodwork can be seen throughout the home.

 In 2017, we purchased the property and got to renovating.
 Our goal was to restore this guesthouse to it’s former glory.
-Houses simply are not built this way anymore; we are so close to the river you can hear it from every room in Warner’s Camp.
+Houses simply are not built this way anymore; we are so close to the river that you can hear it from nearly every room in Warner’s Camp.
 Conveniently located on a cliff, the house has never flooded.
 We invite you all to come enjoy this truly unique river adjacent property in the Adirondack Park.
 Learn more about the cabin and tour photos of the completed renovation.
 Before and after photos are available on Instagram (@warnerscamp).